 https://www.nspcc.org.uk/keeping-children-safe/online-safety/online-safety-families-children-with-send/

 At Oxhey, looking after our children's mental health and emotional well-being is a key priority.
 Social and Emotional Mental Health (SEMH) includes our emotional, psychological, and social well-being.
-It affects how we think, feel, and act.
+It affects how we think, feel and act.
 It also helps determine how we handle stress, relate to others, and make choices.
-If you feel your child requires support with their mental health please speak to your child's class teacher or Mrs Holt, as Inclusion Lead.
-The SEMH pathway below outlines the support we are able to offer as a school.
-Parents/carers may also find the links below useful.
+If you feel your child requires support with their mental health, please speak to your child's class teacher or Mrs. Holt, as Inclusion Lead.

 'Kind Minds' Issue 17 (April 2023)